Lobuche East Climbing (6.119 m) with Gokyo Ri

 Today we hike relaxed through several Sherpa villages to Lukla and then celebrate a farewell party with our Sherpas there.
 Overnight at the tea house Lodge (B|L|D).

-Day 20: Flight back to Kathmandu and free time
+Day 20: Flight back to Ramechap – approx. 4 hrs drive

-Pick up from the airport and transfer to the hotel.
+Pick up from the airport and transfer to the hotel in Kathmandu.
 The rest of the day can be used as free time.
 Overnight in Hotel Tibet or similar cat-egory, (B).

 Day 21: Free day in Kathmandu